Zeerooth/yamabiko/README.md

 ## Desclaimer

-*Do not use it for storing important data! yamabiko may still be unstable in certain areas and may accidentally erase data*
+*Do not use it for storing important data! yamabiko works for my use case, but it's not thoroughly tested yet.*

 ## Features